hrishikesh-k/tejal/readme.md

 The project is deployed to [Netlify](https://www.netlify.com).
 Build settings are defined in `netlify.toml`.

-The site uses Netlify Edge Function to implement a custom password protection screen.
+The site uses Netlify Edge Functions to implement a custom password protection screen.
 The dependencies of the Edge Function are maintained separately in `netlify/edhe-functions/import_map.json`.
 Once you update the dependency versions in `package.json`, you should also update them in the import map.

+---

+## `validations`

+The `validations` Edge Function does the following:

+- for GET requests:
+  - fetch IPs of Bingbot, DuckDuckBot and Googlebot from Blobs or their official source
+  - check if the current IP should be allowed
+  - if not, check the JWT from cookies
+  - if JWT is valid, allow access, else show the password screen

+- for POST requests:
+  - if form-name is password:
+    - validate request body
+    - validate CAPTCHA
+    - validate password
+    - sign JWT with user's IP and set it as cookie
+  - if form-name is contact:
+    - check if request should be allowed same as GET request
+    - validate request body
+    - validate CAPTCHA
+    - check for spam using Akismet
+    - send submission confirmation to user
+    - send submission notification to admin

 ---